marinasundstrom/yourbrand_new_old/docs/running-in-docker.md

 ## Issue with service discovery

-For ``docker-compose.debug.yml`` we have disabled service discovery, since it doesn't work with containerized services.
-Consul will register the internal port (8080), and not the external.
+<strike>For ``docker-compose.debug.yml`` we have disabled service discovery, since it doesn't work with containerized services.
+Consul will register the internal port (8080), and not the external.</strike>

+Services are registered with assigned hostname and port.

 We pass the service URLs as configuration through environment variables.